MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-data-region.md

 ## Current datacenter region

-To find the current datacenter region after the gateway is installed:
+To find the current datacenter region after you install the gateway:

 1. Open the [on-premises data gateway app](service-gateway-app.md) and sign in to your account.
-1. In the **Status** tab, your datacenter region is shown under **Logic Apps, Azure Analysis Services**.
+1. In the **Status** tab, your datacenter region appears under **Logic Apps, Azure Analysis Services**.

    ![the Status tab highlighting the current datacenter region](media/service-gateway-data-region/gateway-data-center-region.png)